olostep/n8n-nodes-olostep/README.md

 To use this node, you need to authenticate with the Olostep Scrape API.

 1. Sign up for an account on [olostep.com](https://www.olostep.com) to get an API key.
+2. Get your API key from the [Olostep Dashboard](https://olostep.com/dashboard).
-2. Add a new credential in n8n for the Olostep Scrape API.
+3. Add a new credential in n8n for the Olostep Scrape API.
-3. Enter your API key in the 'API Key' field.
+4. Enter your API key in the 'API Key' field.

 ## Workflow Template